 Some signs of anxiety are considered “bad” and “naughty”, but it may be that they aren’t misbehaving – they are just anxious.

-What Are The Main Symptoms of Anxiety in Dogs?
+What Are The Main Symptoms of Dog Anxiety?

 Anxiety can come with a heap of symptoms, so be sure to look out for any of these signs if you suspect anxiety in your dog.

 Trembling is one of the easier symptoms to spot.
 If your dog looks scared, it’s probably because he is.
 He may be shaking, with wide eyes and a furrowed brow.

 Anxious dogs will avoid people, situations, and other animals.
 This can show by either hiding behind furniture, leaving rooms that have people in, or hiding behind your legs.

 Your dog may also try escaping to avoid situations.

 If your dog is whining or whimpering more than usual, and can’t be soothed, it could well be because of anxiety.

 All dogs bark, but if your dog barks for no apparent reason, and you can’t soothe him, there’s a chance it may be anxiety.